Laser Dance – Suites of Light, Public Presentation

 Original Performance on January 9, 1985

-Laser Dance “Suites of Light,” Public Presentation:
+Laser Dance “Suites of Light,” Public Presentation of work-in-progress.

 “Performing in laser beams is a challenge.
 The beams need darkness or an atmosphere in the air that allows the laser beam to be seen.
 This created difficulties in taking photos and video of the production.”